malmgrenola/feed-us/README.md

 The site is based on a navigational hierarchical tree structure.
 Navigation bar is responsive and will fold down to a burger menu when it wont fit the size.

-- Planner page
-- Recipes page
+- Whats for dinner page
-- Shopping page
+- Browse meals page
-- email
+- Shoppinglist page, with email possabillity

 ## Features

 ### Existing Features

-- Recepie tool - allows user to to find a recepie by searching for a dish by using the query filed.
+- [Browse meals](wireframes/browse-meals.png) - allows user to to find a recepie by searching for a dish by using the query filed.
-- Dinner planning - allows user to get a dinner overview by draging dishes between days.
+- [Dinner planning](wireframes/planning.png) - allows user to get a dinner overview by draging dishes between days.
-- Shopping list - Allows user to establish a shopping list where additional item can be added.
+- [Shopping list](wireframes/shoppinglist.png) - Allows user to establish a shopping list where additional item can be added.
+- [Meals details page](wireframes/meal.png) - let the user see the recepie details for the meal.
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement